ChristopherJTrent/mechazoo-rules/Phases/Build.md

 At the beginning of the build phase, each player receives the amount of scrap noted on their [[Mech]] card.
 The active player may place a [[part]] card onto the field, paying its scrap cost.
-Then the Non-Active Player
+Then the Non-Active Player takes a turn in the same manner.
+The players continue to alternate taking turns until neither player chooses to place a part onto the field.